ejasquith/mellon/README.md

 Fix: Add `enctype="multipart/form-data"` to the form
 Outcome: As expected

+# Deployment

+This project was deployed to Heroku.
+The steps to do so are as follows:
+- Navigate to Heroku and log in
+- Click 'new' in the top right corner
+- Click 'create new app'
+- Enter app name, select region, and click 'create app'
+- Go to settings and click 'reveal config vars'
+- Add the following:
+    - SECRET_KEY: the secret key you created in env.py
+    - DATABASE_URL: the database url copied from elephantsql
+    - CLOUDINARY_URL: your cloudinary api url
+    - PORT: 8000
+- Go to the deploy tab
+- Scroll down to 'connect to GitHub' and connect your account
+- Search for the repo to deploy
+- Scroll down to 'manual deploy' and choose the main branch
+- Click deploy

+The live site can be found at [https://mellon.herokuapp.com/](https://mellon.herokuapp.com/)

 # Retrospective

 Mellon is a functional site that provides a mostly satisfying user experience.
 There are obvious problems, such as the way some forms are displayed, but this doesn't affect the site's functionality.